JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 {style="note"}

 Starting with the 2023.2 release cycle, the LSP API is publicly available as part of the IntelliJ Platform in the following IDEs:
-- IntelliJ IDEA Ultimate
-- WebStorm
-- PhpStorm
-- PyCharm Professional
-- DataSpell
-- RubyMine
-- CLion
-- Aqua
-- DataGrip
-- GoLand
-- Rider
+IntelliJ IDEA Ultimate, WebStorm, PhpStorm, PyCharm Professional, DataSpell, RubyMine, CLion, Aqua, DataGrip, GoLand, and Rider.

 ## Plugin Configuration